Andrew Benintendi Player Props: White Sox vs. Cubs

-After going 1-for-5 in his last game, Andrew Benintendi and the Chicago White Sox take on the Chicago Cubs (who will start Kyle Hendricks) at 8:10 PM ET on Tuesday.
+After going 0-for-4 in his most recent game, Andrew Benintendi and the Chicago White Sox face the Chicago Cubs (who will hand the ball to Marcus Stroman) at 8:10 PM ET on Wednesday.

+He had a hitless performance in his previous game (0-for-4) against the Cubs.

 Andrew Benintendi Game Info & Props vs. the Cubs